MaryamZi/BalWebhooks/github/readme.md

     iii.
 Select “Which events would you like to trigger this webhook?”
      * For example select “Let me select individual events.”
+     * If testing the webhook with the secret, specify "aqwsdfertg1248sjn" as the secret
      * Select “Issues” and “Issue Comments”
      * Tick “Active” to mark the webhook as active
      * Add webhook